edtnguyen/fate_programDE/README.md

 fate_programDE
 ==============================

-Quantify Differential Effect (DE) of CRISPRi-based gene KD on fate probabilities
+We treat CellRank output as probabilistic fate surrogate and quantify Differential Effect (DE) of CRISPRi-based gene KD on fate bias from a time-course Perturb-seq experiment applied on an iPSC differentiation system.

 Setup
 ------------